aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-multiple-files/_index.md

 - **No external tools** – everything runs inside your .NET application.
 - **Full control over encoding and comments** – perfect for multilingual filenames.
 - **High compression ratios** – configurable compression levels.
 - **Robust error handling** – ideal for enterprise‑grade solutions.
+- **Password protection support** – you can secure archives with a password when needed (see “zip archive password protection” below).

 ## Prerequisites